tnebooks/10th-science/content.en/structural-organisation-of-animals/_index.md

 ### Locomotion

-Locomotion in leech takes place by (i) looping or crawling movement (ii) Swimming movement.
+Locomotion in leech takes place by

-**Activity 1**

-(i) Observe the external morphology of leech specimen in your biology laboratory.

-(ii) Can you find leeches in your locality? (iii) In which geographical areas are

-leeches found more predominantly in India?
+(i) looping or crawling movement
+(ii) Swimming movement.

 **(i) Looping or Crawling movement** This type of movement is brought about by